ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 # **getMaxTransferableValueWithFeeModel**
 > MaxTransferableValue getMaxTransferableValueWithFeeModel(walletId, getMaxTransferableValueWithFeeModelRequest)

-Estimate maximum transferable value
+Get maximum transferable value with fee model

-This operation estimates the maximum transferable value from a wallet or a specific wallet address, based on the specified fee settings.
-The &#x60;to_address&#x60; property is required because it affects the fee calculation.  &lt;Note&gt;This operation is applicable to Custodial Wallets (Web3 Wallets) and MPC Wallets only.&lt;/Note&gt;
+This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
+You must specify &#x60;to_address&#x60; in your query because it affects the transaction fee.  &lt;Note&gt;This operation is applicable to Custodial Wallets and MPC Wallets only.&lt;/Note&gt;

 ### Example
 ```java